MiSTer-devel/Filters_MiSTer/README.md

 Q: Why are some filters labeled "SNES"?

 A: MiSTer's SNES core outputs a 512 pixel wide image even when the SNES is in it's 256 pixel wide mode.
-This makes the horizonatal interpolation too sharp.
+This makes the horizontal interpolation too sharp.
 The SNES specific filters take this into account.

 Q: What do some filters have "NN" appended to the name?